How will Brexit affect your consumer rights?

-The term 'service' covers a wide variety of services including large and small-scale work you might have carried out in your home.
+The term 'service' covers a wide variety of services including large and small-scale work you might have carried out in your home or elsewhere.

-From a small repair job on a vehicle with no written details or the installation of solar panels to a new kitchen or major building work, all these require you to enter into a contract.
+From a small repair job on a vehicle with no written details or the installation of solar panels to a haircut or major building work, all these require you to enter into a contract.

 Services can be provided alone or they may be provided with goods, for example, the fitting of a new kitchen.